tfiers/githyperlink/README.md

 # githyperlink

-Get a link to the hosted html version of a git-tracked file or directory.
+Get a link to the web version of a git-tracked file or directory.

 This is relevant only for git remotes that serve such pages, like github and gitlab.